mondary/bga-css/README.md

 1. [Log in to BGA](https://en.boardgamearena.com/account?redirect=/preferences?section=advanced) using that link
 	1. If you weren't taken straight to a page with a textarea input on it...
 	1. Click the icon in the top right -> "Preferences" -> "Advanced" tab
-1. In another window, open and copy [this custom CSS code](https://raw.githubusercontent.com/paul-norman/bga-css/master/bga-light.css)
+1. In another window, open and copy the custom CSS code
 1. Back in the first window paste the entire contents of that file into the text box and press "Save"
 1. It would be nice if that was all you had to do, but BGA has a bug with this system.
 You need to follow this path to actually enable the code:
 	1. Scroll down past the mess of CSS code that will now be at the top of the screen